Ramuneid/1.2-Support-in-Lithuania/README.md

 This demonstrated how Power Query can be used not only for cleaning individual datasets, but also for **lookup-based enrichment and integration of independently collected data sources**.

-> **Data limitation:** the resulting gender category is inferred from the first-name classification available in the external reference dataset.
+> **Data limitation:** The resulting gender category is inferred from the first-name classification available in the external reference dataset.
 It should therefore be interpreted as a name-based classification rather than a verified personal attribute.

-### Handling Missing, Duplicate, and Invalid Records
+#### Handling Missing, Duplicate, and Invalid Records

 Data quality checks were applied before loading tables into the model.

 These included:

-- filtering records without required organisation identifiers
+- Filtering records without required organisation identifiers
-- removing records with missing recipient names
+- Removing records with missing recipient names
-- replacing selected missing categorical values with explicit `Unknown` categories
+- Replacing selected missing categorical values with explicit `Unknown` categories
-- removing duplicate records using `Table.Distinct()`
+- Removing duplicate records using `Table.Distinct()`
-- cleaning non-printable characters using `Text.Clean()`
+- Cleaning non-printable characters using `Text.Clean()`
-- trimming unnecessary whitespace using `Text.Trim()`
+- Trimming unnecessary whitespace using `Text.Trim()`
-- assigning explicit data types after transformations
+- Assigning explicit data types after transformations

 These steps helped ensure that identifiers used in relationships were valid and that categorical values behaved consistently in calculations and visualisations.

-### Aggregating Municipality Population Data
+#### Aggregating Municipality Population Data

 The municipality dataset contained population observations for several reporting periods.